 - the religious modernisation paradigm

-- historical sociology of the world religions, particularly of Catholicism in Europe
+- (historical) sociology of Western Catholicism in modernity

 - 'pillarisation' (growth and decline of political subsocieties) in Europe since 1800

-Since 2006 full professor in the sociology of religion at the Faculty of Catholic Theology at Tilburg University
+Since 2007 professor in the sociology of religion at the School of Catholic Theology at Tilburg University

-Since 1996 full professor in the sociology of religion at the Catholic Theological University at Utrecht
+Since 1996 professor in the sociology of religion at the Catholic Theological University at Utrecht

 1990 Ph.D. in the Social Sciences at the University of Leuven (title: "Pillarisation.
 An historical and comparative study" - in Dutch; Promotor: Karel Dobbelaere)